Peeragogy/Peeragogy.github.io/organizing.md

 The answer will depend on the learning task and available resources.

-For example, nearly everyone agrees that the best way to learn a foreign language is through immersion.
+For example, many people believe that the best way to learn a foreign language is through immersion.
 But not everyone who wants to learn, say, French, can afford to drop everything to go live in a French-speaking country.
 Thus, the space-like full immersion “treatment” is frequently